boyleconnor/boyleconnor.github.io/_posts/2023-12-14-sklearn-f1-bug.md

 <b>0.9809523809523809</b>  <i># incorrect</i>
 </pre>

-compare to (the exact same expression):
+compare to (the exact same expression in an earlier version of Scikit-Learn):

 <pre>
 >>> sklearn.__version__